alicona1/nfldb-docker/README.md

 ![Test nfldb](screenshots/test-nfldb.png)

 Notes
-* This docker-compose puts the postgres database into a docker volume that gets delete if you run the command: `$ docker-compose down` If you want to save it to a directory you have to map a directory to the volume in docker-compose.yml.
+* This docker-compose puts the postgres database into a docker volume that gets deleted if you run the command: `$ docker-compose down` If you want to save it to a directory you have to map a directory to the volume in docker-compose.yml.
 See the jupyter notebook volumes in docker-compose.yml for an example.
+* You can stop the containers with `$ docker-compose stop` and start them with `$ docker-compose start`.
+Just make sure you're in the same directory as the docker-compose.yml file.

 ## Acknowledgments